 When you get a new puppy, you need to create a space specifically designed for them.
 It’s a place for them to relax and sleep while you are in bed or at work.
-Naturally, you want your dog to be as comfortable as possible while in their puppy pen while also emphasizing safety than style.
-Here are some indoor puppy pens or dog sleeping area ideas.
+Naturally, you want your dog to be as comfortable as possible while in their space within your home while also emphasizing safety and style.
+If you’re wondering how to make a dog room, here are some great indoor puppy pens or dog sleeping area ideas.

 What You Need

-A puppy pen requires a lot of items to keep your dog happy.
-Some of the basics include:
+A puppy pen can benefit from the inclusion of a number of items to keep your dog happy.
+Some of the basics are:

 - dog bed